danger/danger-js/docs/architecture.md

 whether it is a pull request.

 **Step 2: Platform**.
 Danger needs to know which platform the code review is happening in.
 Today, Danger supports Github, Gitlab, BitBucket Server, and BitBucket Cloud.
-You can see them them all in [`source/platforms`][platforms].
+You can see them all in [`source/platforms`][platforms].

 **Step 3: JSON DSL**.
 To allow for all of: